Paveljolak/rtd-try2/docs/magni6_models/models/magni6_mini.rst

 Projects
 --------

+Beginner
+########

+Get started with these :doc:`beginner-friendly projects <../../projects/mini/beginner/main_beginner_projects>` to explore the Magni 6 Mini's capabilities.
+Always test on safe and obstale-free environment to ensure smooth operation.

 .. note::
     Test all projects in an obstacle-free environment to ensure safe operation.

 .. warning::
     Testing on a table top can lead to flying robots.
 Please when driving and testing the robot, keep it on the floor.

-Here are three suggested projects for the Magni 6 Mini.
-Using the short-range Lidar and the Pi Camera:

 - **Room Mapping Starter**: Create a 2D map of your environment using the short-range LIDAR and Ez-Map software.
 Ideal for learning SLAM basics.

     See: :doc:`../../projects/mini/beginner/ezmap`

 - **Obstacle Avoidance**: Program the Magni 6 Mini to navigate around obstacles using the short-range LIDAR for proximity detection.
 Perfect for beginners experimenting with autonomous navigation.